seenons/seenons-be-assignment/README.md

 ### Registered Waste Pickups

-    Definition:
+> **Definition**:
-      A Registered Waste Pickup is an entry in our domain model that represents a scheduled pickup of a Waste Stream to be performed by a Service Provider at a given date.
+> A Registered Waste Pickup is an entry in our domain model that >represents a scheduled pickup of a Waste Stream to be performed by >a Service Provider at a given date.
-    Role:
+> **Role**:
-      It is used to register the pickup of a Waste Stream which has to be performed by a Service Provider at a given date.
+> It is used to register the pickup of a Waste Stream which has to >be performed by a Service Provider at a given date.
-    Attributes:
+> **Attributes**:
-      id: A unique identifier for the Registered Stream Pickup.
+> id: A unique identifier for the Registered Stream Pickup.
-      waste_stream: The Waste Stream to be picked up.
+> waste_stream: The Waste Stream to be picked up.
-      service_provider: The Service Provider that will pick up the Waste Stream.
+> service_provider: The Service Provider that will pick up the Waste >Stream.
-      pickup_date: The date when the pickup will happen.
+> pickup_date: The date when the pickup will happen.

 | id  | waste_stream | service_provider  | pickup_date |
 | :-: | :----------: | :---------------: | ----------- |